-We have audited the financial statements and the related notes of the State Retiree Life Insurance and Local Retiree Life Insurance programs of the State of Wisconsin, administered by the State of Wisconsin Department of Employee Trust Funds (ETF), as of and for the year ended December 31, 2021.
-We have issued our report thereon dated September 26, 2022.
+We have audited the financial statements and the related notes of the State Retiree Life Insurance and Local Retiree Life Insurance programs of the State of Wisconsin, administered by the Department of Employee Trust Funds (ETF), as of and for the year ended December 31, 2022.
+We have issued our report thereon dated September 12, 2023.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, which is issued by the Comptroller General of the United States.
-The financial statements and related auditor's opinions have been included in ETF's State of Wisconsin Retiree Life Insurance Financial Report.
+The financial statements and related auditor's opinion have been included in the State of Wisconsin Retiree Life Insurance Financial Report for 2022.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting

-Management of ETF is responsible for establishing and maintaining effective internal control over financial reporting (internal control).
+Management is responsible for establishing and maintaining effective internal control over financial reporting (internal control).
 In planning and performing our audit of the financial statements, we considered ETF's internal control as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of ETF's internal control.
 Accordingly, we do not express an opinion on the effectiveness of ETF's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent misstatements, or to detect and correct misstatements on a timely basis.
-A material weakness is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of ETF's financial statements will not be prevented, or that a material misstatement will not be detected and corrected on a timely basis.
+A material weakness is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of the State Retiree Life Insurance and Local Retiree Life Insurance programs' financial statements will not be prevented, or that a material misstatement will not be detected and corrected on a timely basis.
 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+However, material weaknesses or significant deficiencies may exist that have not been identified.

-Compliance and Other Matters
+Report on Compliance and Other Matters